sserver224/XInput-Bass-Vibrator/README.md

 Controllers with precise haptics, such as the Joy-Con, Nintendo Switch Pro Controller, or the DualSense (PS5 controller) are recommended.

+# How to pair controllers from popular consoles to your PC

 To connect an Xbox controller to your Windows PC, pair/connect it like you do for any Bluetooth device.

 To connect a Nintendo Switch controller to your Windows PC, use https://github.com/Davidobot/BetterJoy/.